scatteredsky/gft-start-woman-java/README.md

-**GFT Java Bootcamp —Women Edition**
+# **GFT Java Bootcamp —Women Edition**
-This is the repository for all of the projects in the Bootcamp "GFT Start Woman Java."
+This is the repository for all of the projects in the GFT Bootcamp.